Gordon Waller: Peter and Gordon

-Waller was born in Braemar, Aberdeenshire, Scotland, the son of a prominent surgeon.
-The family later moved to Middlesex, when Waller was a child, where Waller gained entrance to Westminster School.
-While attending Westminster School, he met fellow student Peter Asher, also the son of a doctor, and they began playing together as a duo – Peter and Gordon.
+In attending Westminster school he met fellow student Peter Asher, likewise the son of a doctor, in 1959 and they began playing together as a duo – Peter and Gordon.
 Asher mentioned in a 2006 interview that "Our voices are quite different, Gordon's and mine, but we tried singing together experimentally and we found that we could achieve this very nice harmony."